 Students must provide accurate contact and legal residency information to the college and update it when a change has occurred.
-To officially change a name, address, telephone number (home, cell, work), or e-mail address, a student must complete a Change of Information Form and submit it to the Office of Admissions and Advising or the Office of Records and Registration.
-Proof of residency is required for address changes upon request.
+To officially change a name, address, telephone number (home, cell, work), or e-mail address, a student must complete a Change of Information Form and submit it to the Office of Records, Registration and Veterans’ Affairs.
+Proof of residency for address changes may be requested.
 The Change of Information Form is available on the college website at www.howardcc.edu/address.

 Students whose immigration/citizenship status has changed should come in person to the Office of Admissions and Advising.
 See Academic Persistence and Catalog Requirements on page 41 for information about change of learning program.

 Howard Community College does not provide medical coverage for students who are accidentally injured during classes or who suffer injuries as a result of incidents between students.
 All students are encouraged to obtain their own medical insurance, especially if they participate in classes and/or activities which require physical activity or exposure to other health risks (e.g. nursing classes, science labs, physical education activities, dance and theater classes, clubs and student government activities, etc.) Students with injuries or illnesses can contact Security at 443-518-5500 or for emergencies call 911.

 Nursing and allied health students are required to meet specified health requirements.
 Documentation is required for proof of freedom from TB and immunity to rubella, rubeola, mumps, and varicella through vaccination or titer.
 Hepatitis B vaccine (HBV) or declination is also required and immunization for tetanus.
 Other requirements may apply.